julianbrowne/bennett/README.md

 	user_details:
     	name: "fred"

-**root:** The root/stub address of the API that all API calls will be appended to.
+*   **root:** The root/stub address of the API that all API calls will be appended to.
 In this case Bennett will be calling "http://127.0.0.1/users/{userid}"
-**userid:** The value to interpolate into the URI template, making the actual call now "http://127.0.0.1/users/42".
-Bennett uses [URI Template JS](https://github.com/fxa/uritemplate-js) for this making it fully [RFC6570](http://tools.ietf.org/html/rfc6570) compliant.
+*   **userid:** The value to interpolate into the URI template, making the actual call now "http://127.0.0.1/users/42".